While working on my current editing project, I found several areas to delete or suggest rewriting and I thought I’d share.

-Another dialogue problem causes readers and editors to sigh is when writers grasp for words to use instead of ‘said.’
+Another dialogue problem that causes readers and editors to sigh is when writers grasp for words to use instead of "said."

 “Get out of my way,” he spewed, coughed, choked.
 It’s almost impossible to cough out words and acquiring editors know that.
 Dialogue is one of the first things they check when evaluating a manuscript, so stay on the safe side and simply use ‘said.’
 It’s so common that readers see it but don’t stop reading.
 Other words jar the eyes and cause readers to pause, and that’s something you don’t want - even for a second.